 The Dance Club at Saint Martin’s is located in our purpose built Dance Studio within Saint Martin’s Arts Centre.
 This facility offers a dance experience within a professional dance studio environment with sprung floors, mirrors, ballet barres and a state of the art sound system.
 This provides a dynamic environment for all Dance lessons within Saint Martin’s School.

-All girls are also given the opportunity to take part in extra curricular dance lessons after school.
+All pupils are also given the opportunity to take part in extra curricular dance lessons after school.
 IDTA ballet classes, freestyle modern dance and Pilates (Senior girls only) are available.

-Saint Martin’s offers a range of extra curricular Drama activities to enrich the girl’s experience in the art form.
+Saint Martin’s offers a range of extra curricular Drama activities to enrich the pupil’s experience in the art form.

 A stage make-up club is also offered to Year 9 during which they have learnt how create cuts, bruises, other special effects make-up, horror make-up and how to age an actor.

-Technical theatre club is another Senior School cross key stage club where girls have the opportunity to learn how to operate our state of the art equipment.
+Technical theatre club is another Senior School cross key stage club where pupils have the opportunity to learn how to operate our state of the art equipment.

 Arts Award is a nationally recognised qualification which Saint Martin’s is introducing across the School and this qualification can be gained through participation in arts events/disciplines in and out of school.
 The Gold Award is the equivalent to an AS Level and the Silver Award equivalent to half a GCSE qualification.